Brunei: Geography

 Brunei is a Southeast Asian country consisting of two unconnected parts with a total area of 5765 km2 on the island of Borneo.
 It has 161 km of coastline next to the South China Sea, and it shares a 381 km border with Malaysia.
 It has 500 km2 of territorial waters, and a 200 nmi exclusive economic zone.

 About 97% of the population lives in the larger western part (Belait, Tutong, and Brunei-Muara), while only about 10,000 people live in the mountainous eastern part (Temburong District).
 The total population of Brunei is approximately 408,000 as of July 2010, of which around 150,000 live in the capital Bandar Seri Begawan.
 Other major towns are the port town of Muara, the oil-producing town of Seria and its neighbouring town, Kuala Belait.
-In Belait District, the Panaga area is home to large numbers of Europeans expatriates, due to Royal Dutch Shell and British Army housing, and several recreational facilities are located there.
+In Belait District, the Panaga area is home to large numbers of European expatriates, due to Royal Dutch Shell and British Army housing, and several recreational facilities are located there.

 Most of Brunei is within the Borneo lowland rain forests ecoregion, which covers most of the island.
 Areas of mountain rain forests are located inland.
 In Brunei forest cover is around 72% of the total land area, equivalent to 380,000 hectares (ha) of forest in 2020, down from 413,000 hectares (ha) in 1990.
 In 2020, naturally regenerating forest covered 374,740 hectares (ha) and planted forest covered 5,260 hectares (ha).
 Of the naturally regenerating forest 69% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 5% of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.

 The climate of Brunei is tropical equatorial that is a tropical rainforest climate more subject to the Intertropical Convergence Zone than the trade winds and with no or rare cyclones.
 Brunei is exposed to the risks stemming from climate change along with other ASEAN member states.